labradorsabrina/CovidAnalysis/README.md

 # :pill: Covid Data Analysis #
-Analyzing KPIs in Covid-19 cases
+Analyzing some KPIs in Covid-19 datasets

 ## Dataset ##
 The dataset used in this project can be found on [Our World in Data](https://ourworldindata.org/covid-deaths)